JWadeRT/Oakland_Task/README.md

 3) Usage - How to run

-- Click the Code button in GitHub
+- Click the Code in the upper right
 - Select Download ZIP
 - Extract the folder and open it in your editor
 - Note: this requires Python 3.8 or later